 (LUK.
 2: 22-24) 22 Now when the days of her purification according to the law of Moses were completed, they brought Him to Jerusalem to present Him to the Lord 23 (as it is written in the law of the Lord, “Every male who opens the womb shall be called holy to the Lord”), 24 and to offer a sacrifice according to what is said in the law of the Lord, “A pair of turtledoves or two young pigeons.”

-This is Mary obeying the law as recorded in Leviticus 12, which absolutely is about ritual impurity.
+This is Mary obeying the law in Leviticus 12, which absolutely is about ritual impurity.
 For Origen to make a way that it did not apply to her is to contradict Luke.
+(There used to be a church holiday called Candlemas that honored this very event.)

 But none of this applies to us in the New Covenant.